sriramesh/DoubleDiff-Ghana-Satellites-Floods/README.md

-# Impact evaluation of a satellite-based flood information system for the Government of Ghana's National Disaster Risk Management Organization (NADMO)
+# Double difference evaluation of a satellite-based flood information system for the Government of Ghana's National Disaster Risk Management Organization (NADMO)

- This repository contains files and analysis for a quasi-experimental impact evaluation on a satellite-based flood information system (FIS) for the Government of Ghana's Ministry of Interior, National Disaster Risk Management Organization (NADMO).
-This project is my thesis for the completion of the Master of Development Practice degree at UC Berkeley in Spring 2021.
+This repository provides all relevant files for a working paper that sits at the intersection of applied econometrics and climate change.
+The paper examines whether the provision of a satellite-based flood information system (FIS) to the Government of Ghana's National Disaster Risk Management Organization (NADMO) reduces the number of flood-affected people in high flood risk districts relative to low flood risk ones.
+This paper also serves as my master's thesis for the Master of Development Practice (MDP) degree at UC Berkeley.

-**All distict and national time series data is courtesy of Cloud to Street, PBC: https://www.cloudtostreet.info/**
+**All national and sub-national time series satellite data is courtesy of Cloud to Street, PBC: https://www.cloudtostreet.info/**